 In-memory analytics holds out the potential of providing powerful data analysis capabilities to business users without requiring much in the way of IT support for building queries and creating reports.
 But there is a possible dark side to the in-memory business intelligence (BI) equation to keep in mind, according to analysts.

-And it could be summed up in this way:
+And it could be summed up in this way: With the added capabilities comes increased responsibility for end users.

 The schema-less approaches supported by some in-memory analytics tools offer users lots of flexibility for querying and analyzing data, said Forrester Research Inc. analyst Boris Evelson.
 In traditional BI applications in which data is pulled from disk drives, the fixed data models, star schemas and aggregated tables built by IT and data warehousing teams control how information can be utilized as part of the analytics process.
 By contrast, Evelson compares in-memory analytics to the use of Excel spreadsheets.